tamylaa/clodo-framework/ui-structures/concepts/second-order-acquisition-strategy.md

 ---

-*This strategy transforms the LEGO Framework from a manual input-heavy system to an intelligent, convention-driven platform that minimizes developer friction while maintaining full flexibility.*
+*This strategy transforms the CLODO Framework from a manual input-heavy system to an intelligent, convention-driven platform that minimizes developer friction while maintaining full flexibility.*